 The Funding Board is composed of the Treasurer, the Vice Treasurer, a Senate representative, and a House representative.
+Additional members are added as the workload requires.

-In general, the Treasury team is the most equipped to deal with finance/budgeting matters, because those matters are what we specialize in.
-However, when it comes to making somewhat subjective decisions about nearly a hundred Club budgets, we're aware that our bias may impede sound decision-making.
-Biases can come from many factors, among them bad experiences with Club leadership, disagreement with a Club's mission, or simply having a bad day.
+In general, the Treasury is the most equipped to deal with finance/budgeting matters.
+However, when it comes to making somewhat subjective decisions for over 150 club budgets, bias may impede sound decision-making.
+Biases can come from many factors, bad experiences with club leadership, disagreement with a club's mission, or simply having a bad day.
 No matter the source, bias is bad, and it's hard to recognize when it exists.

-That's why SGA's Constitution specifically requires that the Funding Board be made up of members from the Executive Branch, the House of Delegates, and the Senate.
-Each of the Funding Board's members keeps the others in check.
-Most Funding Board decisions require a 3/4 majority vote, which makes it impossible for one Branch's representatives to make decisions without the support of at least one other.
+SGA's Constitution specifically requires that the Funding Board be made up of members from the Executive Branch, the House of Delegates, and the Senate.
+Each of the Funding Board's members keep the others in check.
+Most Funding Board decisions require a 3/4 majority vote.
 In practice, the Funding Board's decisions are often agreed on unanimously.